Couples Therapy

 • you want to strengthen your relationship, not just “fix” arguments

-You don’t need to have everything figured out.
 Wanting the relationship to feel more supportive and grounded is enough to begin.

-Our work is thoughtful, steady, and collaborative.
+My approach is thoughtful, steady, and collaborative.

 We move at a pace that respects both of you, your histories, and the ways you’ve learned to protect yourselves in relationships.